canonical/ubuntu-mir/README.md

 RULE: If any of them are reported to be in main check in detail if they cover
 RULE: indeed the same use case as the package this MIR is about.
 RULE: On re-review finding duplication might lead to considerations to drop
-RULE: one of the two.
-They might not have been unifiably back then, but might
+RULE: one of the two. back in the day it might have been impossible to pick
-RULE: be nowadays
+RULE: and support just one, but that might have changed since then.
 TODO*: There is no other package in main providing the same functionality.

 [Dependencies]